• Home

 Do I have to use prosciutto?

-I decided to use Prosciutto, but feel free to use Parma or Serano ham instead – just use whichever cured ham you fancy.
+I decided to use Prosciutto, but feel free to use Serano or any other cured ham instead – just use whichever cured ham you fancy.

 This recipe is definitely not set in stone, the quantities below are just a guide so if you want more of one ingredient, go for it.